mpetermangis/dfo-spilltracker/README.md

 `sudo nginx -t`

-### Domain and SSL
+### Domain Registration

 For a production service, need to have a domain and SSL enabled.
-I got a virtual domain from no-ip.com:  spilltracker.ddns.net.
-This point to the IP address of the AWS server.
+We registered the domain `marinepollution.ca` using Amazon Route 53, and added an A record pointing to the Elastic IP address of the AWS server.
+This IP address is shown on the Instances page: https://ca-central-1.console.aws.amazon.com/ec2/v2/home?region=ca-central-1#Instances:instanceState=running

-To enable SSL.
+The current IP address is shown in the Elastic IP column: 52.60.122.16

+### Enabling SSL

+All modern websites must use Secure Socket Layer (SSL) with a valid SSL certificate.
+To create an SSL cert, follow these steps:

 `sudo apt-get update`